EnzoMoser/BRIQS-Framework/README.md

 # Briqs

-- To use, one must provide:
+To use, one must place, in the main directory...
 - The "+merit/" folder from "../declan_MERIT".
 - The "+brigid/" folder from BRIGID.zip.

-- in the main directory.
+One can also place inside the "dataset" folder in the main directory...

-- One could also provide:
 - The "data/" folder from BRIGID.zip.
-- in the "dataset" folder in the main directory

 # Breast Radar-based Image Quality Analysis (BRIQS) Framework
 BRIQS provides an open-source reconstruction software through MERIT (https://github.com/EMFMed/MERIT) with the BRIGID phantom dataset for Microwave Radar-based Image Quality Analysis.
 BRIQS contains functions for configuring image regions and assessing these through a number of metrics.